TANKA TAKE HOME

 august: editor- Firdaus Parvez- The Ink Dark Moon - Love poems by Ono no Komachi and Izumi Shikibu.

-september: guest editor - Autumn Hall
+september: featured poet - Autumn Hall

 november: featured poet - Tish Davis